 Gas can

-It’s tempting to take everything, including the kitchen sink, with you while you travel but we caution against this.
+It’s tempting to take everything, including the kitchen sink, while you travel but we caution against this.

-Overloading your vehicle will tax your tires, reducing their ability to function safely and potentially leading to tire damage and even tire failure.
+Overloading your vehicle will tax your tires, reducing their ability to function safely and potentially leading to tire damage—even tire failure.
 Driving on overloaded tires is exactly like driving on underinflated tires!

 Whether you have a SUV or pickup capable of towing a trailer or a fuel-efficient commuter car, overloading can reduce gas mileage and increase safety risks.

-Vehicles that are loaded up (with more than just passengers or typical cargo) or are towing require special care regarding their tire pressure.
+Vehicles that are loaded up with more than just passengers or typical cargo or that are towing require special care regarding their tire pressure.
 The correct tire pressure for hauling will allow the tires to more easily bear the additional weight.

 Learn more about vehicle overloading and underinflation!